 60,000 ML/day and 90,000 ML/day inundation maps

-To help assess the possible extent of inundation for different flow scenarios, the Department of Environment, Water and Natural Resources has modelled and mapped River Murray flow events of 60,000ML/day and 90,000ML/day.
+To help assess the possible extent of inundation for different flow scenarios, the Department for Environment and Water has modelled and mapped River Murray flow events of 60,000ML/day and 90,000ML/day.

 The inundation extents shown on the maps are predictive only and should be interpreted in accordance with the disclaimers stated before launching the maps and noted on the maps.

 Maps of predicted inundation for a flow of 60,000 ML/day

 Maps of predicted inundation for a flow of 90,000 ML/day

 For the latest information regarding River Murray flows, River Murray Flow Reports and public safety advice visit